 He said he was "utterly heartbroken at having lost Nigella" and when asked if he had adored Ms Lawson during their marriage, he said: "I adore Nigella now."

 Mr Saatchi and Ms Lawson broke up in the summer after pictures were published showing the millionaire art dealer holding his wife by the throat at the restaurant in Mayfair.
-They divorced soon after.'Not throttling'
+They divorced soon after.

 When asked by Mr Metzer if he became aware of Ms Lawson's alleged drug-taking around the time of the "Scott's Restaurant incident", he said it was indeed around that time.